algorand/go-algorand/test/testdata/deployednettemplates/recipes/custom/README.md

 - `percent`: percentage of machines in group to dedicate to certain types of nodes.

 ## Modifying consensus values
-If you add a `consensus.json` file in this folder with the protocol matching the one in network-tpl.json, the `consensus.json` will merge with a generated_consensus.json template on Jenkins.
+If you add a `consensus.json` file in this folder with the protocol matching the one in `network-tpl.json`, the `consensus.json` will merge with a generated_consensus.json template on Jenkins.
 - see `example/consensus.json`

 ### How is consensus updated in Jenkins?
 - In Jenkins, this will be generated via `goal protocols > generated_consensus.json`
 - This means that you do not have to provide the whole `consensus.json` in this folder, but only the values you wish to update.
-- If you are spinning up a network manually, and wish to update a network with `consensus.json`, you must have all of the existing keys for the particular protocol in your JSON.
+- If you are spinning up a network manually and wish to update a network with `consensus.json`, you must have all of the existing keys for the particular protocol in your consensus.json.

 ## Updating config.json in the network
 See README in config_jsons folder.